 Why Vanity Metrics Are Killing Your Content

 You’ve probably seen it every day.
 Someone follows you on Twitter only to unfollow you within a day if you don’t follow back.
-Actually it’s also very common on Instagram.
+Actually, it’s also very common on Instagram.
 Follow, unfollow, follow, unfollow, rinse and repeat.
 Then there’s follow 4 follow.
-And then there’s buying followers, which we’ve discussed before (totally lame).
+And then there are buying followers, which we’ve discussed before (totally lame).
 Why?
 It’s all in the name of vanity metrics.

 I’ve seen quite a few examples lately of content creators (bloggers/vloggers/influencers etc) clearly trying to amass followers to try and garner better brand deals.
 When you’ve played in this industry for long enough it’s very easy to spot the patterns.
 Using Twitter as a prime example it usually it goes along the lines of follow, unfollow, follow, unfollow, rinse and repeat.
 There are apps you can use to do this for you and it will search out users based on keywords and follow them.
 If they don’t follow back within say 24/48 hours then it unfollows them.
 It’s easy to spot these users as they tend to follow a lot of people and have roughly the same number of followers.